IBCNServices/lab-kappa-docs/setup-windows.md

 # General installation manual for Windows

 These courses use Docker Desktop on Windows.
 This is the recommended and most powerful way to run Docker on Windows, but it requires Hyper-V; the Microsoft virtualization hypervisor.
 As of writing this, VirtualBox still does not fully support Hyper-V, so **VirtualBox will not work anymore** after running these instructions.
-Other courses of Industrieel Ingenieur Informatica will use VMWare to run virtual machines, because that supports Hyper-V.
+Other courses of Industrieel Ingenieur Informatica will support VMWare to run virtual machines, because that supports Hyper-V.

 Older tutorials might mention *Docker Toolbox* for Windows.
 However, this does not support all the features required for GDV and DevOps so **you cannot use Docker Toolbox**.

+> *Note: You can export VirtualBox VM's into `.ovi` format and then import them into VMWare.
+For more information see [Importing Virtual Machine from Oracle VirtualBox to VMware](https://kb.vmware.com/s/article/2053864).*
+>
-> *Note: If you absolutely need to use VirtualBox, it is possible to create a dualboot of Windows 10 with Hyper-V enabled and Windows 10 without Hyper-V. **We do not recommend this approach** but we can provide some information if you are interested.*
+> *If you absolutely need to use VirtualBox, it is possible to create a dualboot of Windows 10 with Hyper-V enabled and Windows 10 without Hyper-V. **We do not recommend this approach** but we can provide some information if you are interested.*

 You can download VMWare from [https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html) by clicking on "Try Workstation 15.5 Player for Windows".
 Installing VMWare is not required for these courses.